 - The movable limit of the flap is changeable.
-Contact your dealer for details. (only for double-flow, multi-flow, corner, ceiling-suspended and wall-mounted). - Avoid operating in the horizontal direction - -□.
-It may cause dew or dust to settle on the ceiling or flap.
+Contact your dealer for details. (only for double-flow, multi-flow, corner, ceiling-suspended and wall-mounted).

 16.5 Setting the master user interface

 16.5.1 About setting the master user interface